oracle/graal/truffle/docs/DSLGuidelines.md

 Why: Truffle DSL generates code that is less efficient in the interpreter.

 In our example: non-shared inline profile has its data stored in the data-class object, but the shared inline profile has its data stored in the instance of `MyNode`.
-However, both profiles receive the same `Node` argument (`owner`), which will be an instance of the generated data-class, so the shared profile must call `owner.getParent()` to access its data stored in `MyNode`.
+However, both profiles receive the same `node` argument, which will be an instance of the generated data-class, so the shared profile must call `node.getParent()` to access its data stored in `MyNode`.
 In general, such inline nodes/profiles may need to traverse multiple parent pointers until they reach their data.